 Before and during the discussion people were invited to tweet #40brightideas to improve women’s access to and experience of leading universities, as well as advancing their careers in the sector.
 A tweet wall showcased the comments and ideas during the panel discussion; Trinity is keen for more ideas – please feel free to tweet @TrinCollCam

-Professor Catherine Barnard, Senior Tutor at Trinity, said:
+Professor Catherine Barnard said:

 We are delighted with the response to the event, and the ideas from speakers and the audience, as Trinity celebrates 40 years since the admission of women.
 We will be following up on the ideas at the College and with the University.